 Finally, it was the day of the big presentation.

-The students had thought long and hard about their color project, and worked on it for several days.
-Some of them started as soon as they got home, but others, like Tom and Allen, worked on it at the last minute.
-In fact, they only started it this morning.
+The students had thought long and hard about their color projects and worked on them for several days.
+Some started as soon as they got home, but others, like Tom and Allen, worked on it at the last minute.
+In fact, they had only started it this morning.

-There were students that came in with posters, and others with objects of different sizes.
+Some students came in with posters, and others with objects of different sizes.
 Some of the parents even had to help carry their presentations into the classroom because it was so big.
 Elizabeth and Sophia had theirs on a USB stick, and the Jolly twins were the only ones who came in empty-handed.

-There wasn’t a student who wasn’t chattering with their classmate.
+Everyone in the classroom was chattering.
 Those who worked in pairs or groups sat together, reminding each other what they had to do or say.

 “Can you smell that?”
-Mrs. Smith breathed-in deeply.
+Mrs. Smith breathed in deeply.

 “It wasn’t me!”
 Jacob said loud enough for everyone to hear.